Ministry of Energy (Azerbaijan): Germany

-Ministry of Energy of Azerbaijan held a meeting with the Eastern Committee of the German economy on 13 February 2018.
+The Ministry of Energy of Azerbaijan held a meeting with the Eastern Committee of the German economy on 13 February 2018.
 Parviz Shahbazov mentioned that the history of economic and cultural cooperation of Azerbaijan with Germany started 200 years ago when the German from Vurtemberg moved to Azerbaijan.
-Also, he noted that more than 200 Germany based firms operate in Azerbaijan.
+Also, he noted that more than 200 Germany-based firms operate in Azerbaijan.
 “Uniper” company plays a role in the development of this cooperation too.
 It is also one of the companies, which is going to buy gas from Shahdeniz Stage 2 Azerbaijan and Germany are going to exploit the alternative energy to strengthen economic relations.

 Saudi Arabia

 On 16 January 2018, a delegation from Azerbaijan led by Parviz Shahbazov visited Saudi Arabia.
-The delegation of Azerbaijan had a meeting with Salman bin Abdulaziz al Saud, during which the cooperation in the energy sector was discussed.
-Khalid Abdulaziz Al Falih, Minister of Energy, Industry and Natural Resources, mentioned that the branch of “Saudi Aramco” company would operate in Azerbaijan.
+The delegation of Azerbaijan had a meeting with Salman bin Abdulaziz al Saud, during which cooperation in the energy sector was discussed.
+Khalid Abdulaziz Al Falih, Minister of Energy, Industry and Natural Resources, said that the branch of Saudi Aramco company would operate in Azerbaijan.